PROFESSIONAL TRAINING YEAR MODULE (WORK-STUDY 50/50) - 2020/1

 - The mentoring, coaching and assessment role of both the workplace supervisor and the University’s Visiting Professional Training Tutor are focused on ensuring that students achieve the learning outcomes for the module; these relate to (1) personal and professional development, (2) evaluation of placement learning and (3) transfer of placement learning.

 - The learning and teaching is supported by placement visits to the students on placement by a Visiting PT Tutor to support students’ critical self-reflection and learning and regular mentoring support via phone, email or teleconference.
-In addition Return Days, Industry Days and regular support and review of the Professional Development Review and student action plans provide additional experiential learning.
+In addition Return Days, Industry Days and regular support and review of the Professional Development Review and student development plans (as part of the PDR) provide additional experiential learning.

 - The assessment of students’ performance by their respective placement provider is another key aspect of the experiential learning process for the placement student.